OpenKH/OpenKh/README.md

 ## Contribution

-There is a [whole guide](CONTRIBUTING.md) describing how to contribute to the project.
+There is a [whole guide](CONTRIBUTING.md) describing how to contribute to the project and how to contact directly the team behind it.

 ## License